birukbelay/nestjs-todo/README.md

 2. Create and seed the database

-Run the following command to create your SQLite database file.
-This also creates the User and Post tables that are defined in prisma/schema.prisma:
+Run the following command to migrate the schemas for the first time.
+This also creates the User and Todos tables that are defined in prisma/schema.prisma:

-npx prisma migrate dev --name init
+> npx prisma migrate dev --name init

 ### Create database and connect